 For more insight on how to use Google Analytics data, check out these blog posts from other bloggers:

 Connecting your blog to Google Analytics can help you better serve your audience.
 For more tips on growing a successful blog, check out the Work-At-Home Resource Library.
-You’ll receive instant access to 20+ resources to help you build your business plus an invite to the FREE Make Money From Home community.
+You’ll receive instant access to 20+ resources to help you build your business plus an invite to my FREE Facebook community.
 See you inside!